bcgov/moh-plr-fhir/input/pagecontent/specification.md

 In FHIR, the resources used are named Practitioner, Organization, and Location.
 BC has created profiles of each of these resources for use in the PLR system.

 Each Individual Provider is composed of a [Practitioner instance](StructureDefinition-bc-practitioner.html) and at least one [PractitionerRole instance](StructureDefinition-bc-practitioner-role.html) which holds the Practitioner's role, such as Nurse or Dentist.
-Other PractitionerRole instances will hold the relationship between an Practitioner and their Work Locations via the PractitionerRole.location reference and to Organizational Providers via the PractitionerRole.organization.
+Other PractitionerRole instances will hold the relationship between an Practitioner and related Facilities via the PractitionerRole.location reference and to Organizational Providers via the PractitionerRole.organization reference.

 Each Organizational Provider is composed of an [Organization instance](StructureDefinition-bc-organization.html) with zero or more [OrganizationAffiliation instances](StructureDefinition-bc-organization-affiliation.html) that hold the relationship betwen two different Organizations as well as the relationship between an Organization and the locations where it provides services.